 Fieldwork involves up to three visits to each survey square each year.
 The first is to record details of habitat and to establish or re-check the survey route, while the second and third (termed 'early' and 'late') are to count birds.
 A survey route is composed of two roughly parallel lines, each 1 km in length, although for practical reasons routes typically deviate somewhat from the ideal.
 Each of these lines is divided into five sections, making a total of ten 200-m sections, and birds and habitats are recorded within these ten units.
 The two bird-count visits are made about four weeks apart (ideally in early May and early June), ensuring that late-arriving migrants are recorded.
 Volunteers record all the birds they see or hear as they walk along their transect routes.
 Birds are noted in three distance categories (within 25 m, 25–100 m, or more than 100 m on either side of the line, measured at right angles to the transect line), or as in flight.
 Recording birds within distance bands provides a measure of bird detectability in different habitats and thus allows population densities to be estimated more accurately.
 The total numbers of each species, excluding juveniles, are recorded in each 200-m transect section and distance category, as well as the timing of the survey and weather conditions.
 In 2014, the optional recording of the method of detection was included in BBS for the first time, and observers can now record whether they detect each individual bird by sight, by song or by call.
 This information is not currently used to calculate trends, but it is anticipated that it will help further refine the calculation of population densities for some species.

 By 1998, more than 2,300 BBS squares were being surveyed annually, close to the original target of 2,500.
-Only around a quarter of these plots were covered in 2001, owing to Foot & Mouth Disease access restrictions, but (thanks to our keen observers) the sample recovered immediately to over 2,205 in 2002 and had increased further to 2,328 squares in 2003, 2,533 in 2004, 2,893 in 2005 and 3,313 in 2006.
-The sample soared to 3,759 in 2007 and ran marginally below that level over the next few years during and just after the 2007–11 Bird Atlas, before reaching a new high of 3,845 squares in 2016, which was surpassed in 2017 when 3,941 squares were covered (Harris et al. 2018).
+Only around a quarter of these plots were covered in 2001, owing to Foot & Mouth Disease access restrictions, but (thanks to our keen observers) the sample recovered immediately.
+The original target of 2,500 was surpassed in 2004 and coverage had increased further to 3,729 in 2007, running marginally below that level over the next few years during and just after the 2007–11 Bird Atlas, before increasing again, with over 4,000 squares being covered for the first time in 2018 (Harris et al. 2019).
 Squares are distributed throughout the UK and cover a broad range of habitats, including uplands and urban areas.
-There are now 117 species that are present on 40 or more BBS squares annually and so can be monitored with good precision at the UK scale (Joys et al. 2003, Harris et al. 2018), although a few present special difficulties because of their colonial or flocking habit or their wide-ranging behaviour.
+There are now 117 species that are present on 40 or more BBS squares annually and so can be monitored with good precision at the UK scale (Joys et al. 2003, Harris et al. 2019), although a few present special difficulties because of their colonial or flocking habit or their wide-ranging behaviour.
 For most of these species, BBS can also assess annual population changes within England alone, using data from 30 or more squares, and for about half the species also within Scotland and Wales as separate units.
 Sample sizes in Northern Ireland already allow more than 30 species to be indexed annually.
-In the 2017 BBS report (Harris et al. 2018), shorter-term 5-year and 10-year trends were shown for the first time in addition to the trends covering the full BBS period since 1994.
+In the 2017 BBS report (Harris et al. 2019), shorter-term 5-year and 10-year trends were shown for the first time in addition to the trends covering the full BBS period since 1994.
 For six of the 117 species which can be monitored by BBS, results can only be produced over these shorter time periods, due to the lower sample sizes in the early years of the survey.

 Survey squares are chosen randomly using a stratified random sampling approach from within 83 sampling regions, which in most cases are the standard BTO regions.
 Survey squares are chosen at random within each region, to a density that varies with the number of BTO members resident there.
 Regions with larger numbers of potential volunteers are thereby allotted a larger number of squares, enabling more birdwatchers to become involved in these areas.
 This does not introduce bias into the results because the analysis takes the regional differences in sampling density into account.